Valerie Coleman: Compositions

 Coleman is the resident composer of Imani Winds, though the ensemble also incorporates the work of other members and composers.
 Coleman's style mixes modern orchestration with genres including jazz and Afro-Cuban.
 She has added a number of works to the flute repertory, also contributing to the literature for wind quintet, full orchestra, woodwinds, brass, and strings, many of which have been published by International Opus.

+As a flute player, Valerie Coleman has composed many works that have become a standard part of the flute repertoire.
+One of these pieces include Danza de la Mariposa.
+This work is a tone poem written for solo flute and was inspired by the various types of butterflies that live across South America.
+Coleman also composed Amazonia, a piece for flute and piano.
+This piece begins by portraying the beauty of the Amazon rainforest.
+However, the music starts to portray darker themes throughout the composition, which represent the corrupting and destructive influence humans have on the Amazon rainforest.

 She often interposes music with the words of historical figures and poets, in some cases using manipulated speeches of people of diverse as Robert F. Kennedy, A. Philip Randolph and Cesar Chavez.

 About her world premiere of Painted Lady, a set of two songs for orchestra and soprano and her first commission, The Hartford Courant said "The songs are luminous works, with a tangy but accessible harmonic language, graced with a humanizing sense of melodic line and a mildly exotic rhythmic lilt.
 They are the work of a major talent, and they should be recorded immediately."
 The songs used words by African American poet Margaret Danner.

 Her signature wind quintet piece Umoja (named for the Swahili word for "unity") in 2002 was listed as one of the "Top 101 Great American Works" by Chamber Music America.
+Umoja was originally composed for a women's choir in celebration of the first day of Kwanzaa.
+Since then, Coleman has arranged Umoja with a wide variety of instrumentation.
+This includes an arrangement for flute quartet, wind trio, brass quintet, and string quartet.
+Additionally, Umoja was arranged for orchestra and performed by the Philadelphia Orchestra in 2019.
+This marks the first time the Philadelphia Orchestra performed a work by a living African American female composer.
 Josephine Baker: A Life of le Jazz Hot in 2007 traced the life Josephine Baker, receiving a positive review in The Philadelphia Inquirer.